New York "State 30" J-1 Visa Waivers

 - propose to practice at sites that document a high volume of services to underserved or special populations.

 Other applicants will also be considered based on documentation substantiating need for the physician in the area where the practice is proposed.

-The deadline for "State 30" waivers available for 2013 has already passed.
-However, the information bulletin outlining the Department's selection process and program and application requirements for the 2014 cycle will be available beginning in August 2013.
+For those who would like to apply for future "State 30" waiver opportunities, the information bulletin outlining the Department's selection process and program and application requirements for the next cycle will be available beginning in August 2014.